SeifHesham2/Shell-Scripting-Projects/README.md

 - `-l LENGTH`: Specify the password length.
 - `-s`: Append a special character to the password.
 - `-v`: Increase verbosity.

+### 6. show-attackers.sh

+**Description:** Analyzes a log file to identify potential attackers by counting failed login attempts.
+It extracts IP addresses from the log file, counts their occurrences, and determines their geographic location using `geoiplookup`.
+If an IP address has more than 10 failed login attempts, it displays the count, IP address, and location.

+**Usage:** `./show-attackers.sh <LOG_FILE>`